 You know it doesn’t work.

-It only works when your message is short and paints a picture of how useful your solution could be to your client’s business.
+It works when your message is short and paints a picture of how useful your solution could be to your client’s business.

-Similarly, you will show the hiring manager which of your skills can prove to be fruitful for their team and business if they hire you.
+Similarly, you will show the hiring manager which of your hard skills can prove to be fruitful for their team and business if they hire you.

 Take a look at these 4 Business Development resume experiences.